Mexico's Pena Nieto to push for quick reforms

 The election result helped bolster Mexico's main share index early on Monday before weak global manufacturing data hit stocks and the peso currency.

-Lopez Obrador could still choose to challenge the election, as he did six years ago when he narrowly lost to Calderon and launched months of protests, alleging fraud.

-He has said in recent weeks this election campaign was also plagued with irregularities, raising concerns he might again call his supporters onto the streets.
-On Sunday night, he said only that he would wait until all the results were in.

-(Additional reporting by Dave Graham, Simon Gardner, Miguel Angel Gutierrez, Lizbeth Diaz, Ioan Grillo and David Alire Garcia in Mexico City, with Arshad Mohammed in Washington; Editing by Daniel Trotta, Cynthia Osterman and David Brunnstrom)
+(Additional reporting by Dave Graham, Simon Gardner, Miguel Angel Gutierrez, Lizbeth Diaz, Tomas Sarmiento and David Alire Garcia; Editing by Daniel Trotta, Cynthia Osterman and David Brunnstrom)